pivotal/docs-tap/scc/azure.hbs.md

 comes from the [delivery](ootb-delivery-reference.hbs.md) or the [deliverable](ootb-template-reference.hbs.md#deliverable-template).

-You can configure the delivery through by using tap-values.
+You can configure the delivery by using tap-values.

 The supply chain creates the definition of a deliverable.
-TAP users are responsible for applying this definition to the run cluster.
-When undertaking this copy-paste, users can choose to add the `gitImplementation` parameter to the deliverable.
+Tanzu Application Platform users are responsible for applying this definition to the run cluster.
+Users can choose to add the
+`gitImplementation` parameter to the deliverable.